-The forest preserve district appears willing to consider the request and suggests possible use of a large preserve it is now developing with picnic areas, play fields and a parking lot on the north side of Central Road between Huntington Boulevard and Ela Road.
+The forest preserve district appears willing to consider the request and suggests possible use of a large preserve it is now developing with picnic areas, play fields and a parkng lot on the north side of Central Road between Huntington Boulevard and Ela Road.

-try and baseball," wrote forest preserve Operations Superintendent An-"This area will have ample space or sports such as soccer, cross counton Lichner in response to Smith's query

-Lichner wrote that forest preserve acilities can be used by soccer ability insurance and a maintenance leagues if requirements regarding liagreement are met.
+during the fall, Haag said.
+"We'll look into it but we want to try and baseball," wrote forest preserve Operations Superintendent An-"This area will have ample space or sports such as soccer, cross counton Lichner in response to Smith's make sure the safety concerns are considered," Haag said.
+Lichner wrote that forest preserve acilities can be used by soccer leagues if requirements regarding li-